04 Jun Copperhead Cherry Medusa 2017

 If there’s one thing Seth and Copperhead Brewery do well, it’s turning that Conroe water into sneakily easy-drinking beer with an ABV that bites without warning.
 Copperhead Cherry Medusa was hypnotizingly smooth.

 I’m not sure if any Cherry Medusa is on it’s way, but Copperhead just bottled a fresh batch of the base beer, and you can find it in bottles at HEB, Specs, Total Wine, and other places that good beer’s sold.
+But, since it’s in bottles, be careful on your way home not to expose them to the sunlight.
+Here are 4 lies you may have been told about skunked beer.
 Sometimes you can find Copperhead on Hop Drop and have it shipped to your door, and you’re in luck!
 They have some Medusa crowlers ready for delivery.

 Copperhead Cherry Medusa 2017